dotnet/csharplang/proposals/extensions.md

 [...]
 The first parameter of an extension method may have no modifiers other than `this`, and the parameter type may not be a pointer **or an extension** type.

+## Nullability

+TODO2 disallow nullable annotation on base extension?
+Or at least need to clarify what `Extension?` means in various scenarios.

+## Compat breaks

+TODO2 types may not be called "extension" (reserved, break)

 ## Lookup rules

 TODO2 give an overview